 Improving Community Life with Innovation

 At WSP, we care about your city because it’s our home too.
 The teams who live and work in these growing metropolises must lay the foundations for infrastructure that can adapt over time, in parallel with our changing lifestyles.
-Cities must be designed resilient and continue to provide opportunities for employment while offering comfortable living accommodations.
+Smart cities must be designed resilient and continue to provide opportunities for employment while offering comfortable living accommodations.

 There is also a pressing need to reduce the energy and water use of established cities as well as the amount of waste they produce, but there are many political and economic barriers to the substantial changes that are required.
 Cities are where future economic growth will be concentrated – but that growth must be decoupled from negative environmental and social impacts.
 Thanks to our local presence in over 500 cities around the world, we work in the communities we live in and design comprehensive, innovative, and cost-effective solutions that make those communities more livable and at the same time meet the needs and requirements of each client by optimising the municipality’s infrastructure.